StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/export-a-case-template.md

 3. {!includes/case-templates-go-to.md!}

-4. Select **Import case template**.

-5. Select :fontawesome-solid-ellipsis: next to the case template you want to export.
+4. Select :fontawesome-solid-ellipsis: next to the case template you want to export.

-6. Select **Export case template** to export the case template in JSON format.
+5. Select **Export case template** to export the case template in JSON format.

 ## Next steps